isabelle-ag/isabelle-ag.github.io/index.md

 To keep this process simple and streamlined, the only application you will need is your browser.
 Additionally, ensure you have the following:

-- A resume formatted in Markdown, saved as *index.md*
+- A resume formatted in Markdown, saved as *index.md*.
    - You can use an online Markdown editor like [StackEdit](https://stackedit.io/app#/) to help with syntax.
-   - Make sure you (re)name your resume *index.md* or GitHub won't know to use it
+   - Make sure you (re)name your resume *index.md* or GitHub won't know to use it.
 - A GitHub account.
-   - You can sign up at [github.com](https://github.com/)
+   - You can sign up at [github.com](https://github.com/).

-Additional resources can be found in the [Resources Section](#resources)
+Additional resources can be found in the [Resources Section](#resources).

 ---